wp-plugins/admin-page-framework/readme.txt

 **Notes:** this framework does not do anything by itself.
 If you are not a developer, you do not need this.

-<h4>Features</h4>
+=Features=
-* Extensible - the created admin pages will become highly extensible with the automatically created hooks.
+* **Extensible** - the created admin pages will become highly extensible with the automatically created hooks.
 In other words, it empowers other developers to customize your plugin or theme.
 That will result on making your projects grow.
-* Import and Export Options - buttons that the user can import and export settings by uploading and downloading the text file.
+* **Import and Export Options** - buttons that the user can import and export settings by uploading and downloading the text file.
-* Image Upload - it lets the user easily upload images to the site or the user can choose from existent urls or already uploaded files.
+* **Image Upload** - it lets the user easily upload images to the site or the user can choose from existent urls or already uploaded files.

-<h4>Supported Field Types</h4>
+=Supported Field Types=
 * Text
 * Password
 * Textarea